jwplayer/applicaster-docs/concepts/content-management.md

 <img src="../img/content-mgmt.png" width="768">
 </a>

+## Layout
+- In Zapp, every platform links to a layout.
+E.g. Roku & Apple TV use the TV Layout and iOS uses the Mobile Layout
+- Each layout consists of components, E.g. a rail with "Live now" and another rail with "Popular"
+- Each component gets JWP media from a JWP playlist.
+- Each layout can be connected with a JWP App Config for determining which playlist maps to what component.
+E.g. JWP  App Config "TV" is mapped to Zapp layout "TV".
+And App Config position 1, matches component  1 in the TV Layout

 ## Media
 A video, including its
 - video assets: the video in different qualities, e.g 720p, 1080p, etc.
 - audio tracks: audio in different languages, or without music, etc.
-- images: thumbnails
+- images: thumbnails, additional immages
-- (custom) fields: title, description, genre, rating, actors, etc.
+- fields: title, description, genre, rating, actors, etc.  (customizable per type)
+- geo rules
 - tags

 Details [here](https://docs.jwplayer.com/platform/docs/vdh-upload-videos)